briandrum/codes.forchagrin.com/_chapters/chapter-135-planning-and-zoning-commission.md

 ## 135.01   Commission to act as board of zoning appeals

-(Editor’s note: Former Section 135.01 was repealed by Ordinance 1979-1172, passed October 8, 1979, which established a Board of Zoning Appeals under Chapter 136.)
+(Editor's note: Former Section 135.01 was repealed by Ordinance 1979-1172, passed October 8, 1979, which established a Board of Zoning Appeals under Chapter 136.)